 Before you grab that overpriced water bottle at the airport on your way to a conference, answer this question: Do you know how to generate leads at events?
 You might think you do.
 After all, you’re a pro at networking.
-That might net you a fistful of business cards and new contacts, but it’s not the most efficient use of your time.
+Sure, that nets you a fistful of business cards and new contacts, but it’s not the most efficient use of your time.

 Leading a session or giving a presentation accomplishes every step you need to complete to generate leads through events.
 When you talk to an audience, you:

 - Establish trust

 - Create an ideal world for your listeners

 - Call the audience to action